mcagriaksoy/Pneumonia_Detector_for_covid19/README.md

-# Pneumonia Detector for covid19.
+# Pneumonia Detector for covid19
-Codeblock is created by me!
+### Labels:
+CNN, Deep Learning, Convolutional Neural Networks, MobileNetV2, Transfer Learning, Tensorflow, Keras, Google Colabs,

+## Let's Start :)
 The dataset I choosed is related the Covid-19 and the Pneumonia detection.
 It consists the x-ray images of various chests.
 It is more than 2GB and consists very different images.
 The link: kaggle.com/paultimothymooney/chest-xray-pneumonia